 Two super interesting articles out of Alaska point out the shortcomings of today’s rescue beacon and sat phone technology — along with just how much effort is required to make a rescue happen.

-First, check out this article form the Mat-Su Frontiersmen.
-Story is that a group of friends goes down with their Cessna in Cook Inlet.
-They trigger their SPOT and appear to have expected a rescue to happen in a matter of hours.
+First, a story from Alaska (defunct link removed 2015).
+Mat-Su Frontiersmen reports that a group of friends goes down with their Cessna in Cook Inlet.
+They trigger their SPOT beacon and appear to have expected a rescue to happen in a matter of hours.
 Of course it didn’t, as SPOT doesn’t work that way.
 Then their dry-boxed satphone floats out of the plane as they’re clinging to the tail section rocking on six foot seas.
 The survivors dial 911 on the satphone.
 That doesn’t work either.
 They begin randomly dialing friend’s numbers and get answering machines (one because the person was on phone with SPOT, who were doing their steps for emergency response.)
 Someone in the group finally remembers an Alaskan law enforcement phone number, contact is made, rescue ensues.
 Everyone lived.

 Moving along, a short time ago we published a well commented post about the now famous NOLS bear attack in Alaska.
 In the post, I mentioned that they’d used an emergency beacon to instigate a rescue.
 What wasn’t clear at the time is what kind of beacon the NOLS group used, nor how the rescue progressed.